Talk to Her poster

 The inciting incident occurs at 13 minutes when Marco witnesses his girlfriend Lydia, a famous female bullfighter, gored in the ring during a bullfight.
 She falls into a coma and is brought to the same clinic where Alicia is being treated.
 Marco's world is shattered..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Marco makes the choice to stay with Lydia and commits to her care, accepting Benigno's friendship and his philosophy of talking to the comatose women.
+This indicates the protagonist's commitment to Marco makes the choice to stay with Lydia and commits to her care, accepting Benigno's friendship and his philosophy of talking to the comatose women.
 He enters a new world of suspended time and one-way devotion., moving from reaction to action.

 The Collapse moment at 82 minutes (73% through) represents the emotional nadir.
 Here, Benigno commits suicide in prison after learning Alicia's baby died.
 Marco discovers this devastating news.
 The "whiff of death" is literal—Benigno dies believing he has lost everything, and Marco loses the friend who taught him how to feel., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.